 Top Voice: Vikas Bansal

-As part of our weekly Top Voices interview series, we've been scouring the globe for the world's leading energy, infrastructure and sustainable finance professionals.
+As part of our quarterly Top Voices interview series, we've been scouring the globe for the world's leading energy, infrastructure and sustainable finance professionals.
 We're keen to bring our audience a quick take on recent developments in the sector and a refreshing spin on the ins and outs of sustainable finance and investment.

 Today, we will be speaking with Vikas Bansal, a senior professional in Dubai with Sterling and Wilson Solar who are one of the largest solar EPC solutions providers globally and also a leading solar O&M player.
 Currently an Executive MBA candidate at London Business School, Vikas talks candidly with us about the prospects for growth in renewable energy and the current state of sustainable investment in the UAE region.

 Q: How have you been keeping during the lockdown period, what have you been up to?

 Vikas: At a personal level, the lockdown has allowed me to connect deeper with my inner self and my family.
 The lockdown lowered the guards for many people, including me, resulting in reduced resistance levels.